DavidHe1127/Mr.He_HandBook/tools/npm.md

 #peer-dependency
 [Peer Dependency mechanism](https://codingwithspike.wordpress.com/2016/01/21/dealing-with-the-deprecation-of-peerdependencies-in-npm-3/).

 As of `npm v3`, `peerDependency` will not be auto-installed.
-All you have to do is install it mannually.
+All you have to do is install it manually.